CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/grpo.md

     </div>
     </details>

-13. **Show Cost Dimensions** – When enabled, a button will appear on the Quantity form (next to the Back button) leading to the Cost Dimensions form.
+13. **Show Cost Dimensions**: When enabled, a button will appear on the Quantity form (next to the Back button) leading to the Cost Dimensions form.

-14. **Keep selected Bin Location after adding an item** – This option ensures the Bin Location field is not cleared after selecting an item, keeping the same Bin Location.
+14. **Keep selected Bin Location after adding an item**: This option ensures the Bin Location field is not cleared after selecting an item, keeping the same Bin Location.

 15. **Hide Supplier Ref.
-No. for GRPO from the base document** – This option hides the Supplier Ref.
+No. for GRPO from the base document**: This option hides the Supplier Ref.
 No. field in the Remarks form for GRPO transactions created from a base document (such as Purchase Order or A/P Reserve Invoice).
 (On GRPO transactions, when a user creates a document from a base document, a Supplier Ref.
 No. on the document is filled in from the base documents.
 If more than one base document is used for a transaction, then the first non-empty Supplier Ref.
 No. is used).

     ![Supplier Reference No.](./media/grpo/supplier-ref-no.png)

-16. **Use Purchase UoM from Base Document** – When checked, quantities will be displayed in the Unit of Measure from the Base Document, while still using the actual quantities.
+16. **Use Purchase UoM from Base Document**: When checked, quantities will be displayed in the Unit of Measure from the Base Document, while still using the actual quantities.
 Drafts cannot be saved if this option is enabled.
 Click [here](../../../user-guide/managing-uom-in-computec-wms.md) to find out more.

-17. **Skip Storage unit details** - The Storage Unit details screen will not appear if a warehouse has been selected.
+17. **Skip Storage unit details**: The Storage Unit details screen will not appear if a warehouse has been selected.

-18. **Hide SU** - This option hides the options related to creating a Storage Unit (SU).
+18. **Hide SU**: This option hides the options related to creating a Storage Unit (SU).

-19. **Do not clear batch** – When enabled, the application stays on the Quantity screen after adding a Batch.
+19. **Do not clear batch**: When enabled, the application stays on the Quantity screen after adding a Batch.

-20. **Automatically populate the Quantity field with the value from the base document** – When saving the batch, the system will automatically populate the Quantity field with the value from the base document and stay on the Quantity screen.
+20. **Automatically populate the Quantity field with the value from the base document**: When saving the batch, the system will automatically populate the Quantity field with the value from the base document and stay on the Quantity screen.

     ![Auto Quantity](./media/grpo/grpo-quantity.png)

-21. **PopUp Date from Base Doc with today's date** – A warning message appears if the receive date of the document is older than today's date.
+21. **PopUp Date from Base Doc with today's date**: A warning message appears if the receive date of the document is older than today's date.

-22. **PopUp adding new Item when using base document** – A warning message appears if you try to add a new item to a base document.
+22. **PopUp adding new Item when using base document**: A warning message appears if you try to add a new item to a base document.

-23. **Item Quantity PopUp from Base Document** – A warning appears if the item quantity exceeds the ordered quantity in the related Purchase Order.
+23. **Item Quantity PopUp from Base Document**: A warning appears if the item quantity exceeds the ordered quantity in the related Purchase Order.
 You can either continue or block the action (for A/P Reserve Invoice, the action can only be blocked).

-24. **PopUp validation Expiry Date Item** – A warning will appear if the item has an expiration date that needs validation.
+24. **PopUp validation Expiry Date Item**: A warning will appear if the item has an expiration date that needs validation.
 This is based on the ProcessForce Item Details or an MS SQL query.

-25. **Move CatchWeight quantity difference to** - This option saves any quantity differences in the specified field in SAP Business One.
+25. **Move CatchWeight quantity difference to**: This option saves any quantity differences in the specified field in SAP Business One.
     <details>
     <summary>Click here to expand</summary>
     <div>